sztoor/model_serving/README.md

 ## Task-4: CI/CD using Git HOOKS

-This
+In this task, we will build a reliable execution pipeline using Git Hooks.
+The pipeline will allow continuous integration and delivery of new machine learning models in a production environment.

-0. SSH key based communication between production and development servers
+0. Enable SSH key based communication between production and development servers

-- Login to development server
+- Login to the development server

   ```console
   ssh -i cluster-key appuser@<DEVELOPMENT-SERVER-IP>